raeedalam/ras-lang/docs/downloads.md

 ![Image](https://helpdeskgeek.com/wp-content/pictures/2017/09/add-new-envrionment-variable.png)

-Press `New` then paste the location of your downloaded file there.
+Press `New` then paste the location of your Folder file there.

 Once this is done, you should be able to type `ras-lang` in CMD!